Red Hen Publications

 Kreachur tells us nothing of this.
 But, then, he would protect his family’s secrets.

 The probability is that the elder Blacks had never encountered Voldemort themselves.
 Or certainly not as “Lord Voldemort”.
-Indeed, by the time of his return from his first exile, he might not have particularly wished to meet anyone who might have known him as Tom Riddle that he could not definitely, safely and immediately draw under his influence.
+Indeed, by the time of his return from his first exile, he might not have particularly wished to meet anyone who might have known him as Tom Riddle that he could not definitely immediately draw under his influence.
 And he would probably have remembered that Walburga Black was a shrieking nuisance, and Orion was now married to her.

 And Orion resisted being drawn in.
 At that point, it was early enough that such resistance was probably still possible.
 Tom had not yet devised a way to enslave his followers and set his mark upon them.
 Riddle might have therefore avoided those who withdrew, and later concentrated on enlisting their children.